Voytella/awswebsite/Automation/README.md

 uploaded.
 I'll need to do everything except make the Lambda function, push up all the files, then create the Lambda function.
 Not a big deal, just something to do.

+After much tinkering, I was ready to test again!
+As expected, got some errors.
+The first complaint is that there's an "invalid template resource property", "Policies".
+Let's tear up the template and see about tidying that up first.